New Years resolutions that God endorses

 Therefore, to one who knows the right thing to do and does not do it, to him it is sin.
 James 4:17 NASB®

-Just a little reminder, as Christians we are never separated from God because of sin!
-This is because Jesus’ death on the cross erased our sins as if we had never committed them.
-His death literally cleansed us from any and every sin we have and will commit.
-However sin is a very serious problem because it affects our relationship with God!
+Just a little reminder, as Christians, Jesus’ death literally cleansed us from any and every sin we have and will commit.
+However, sin is still a very serious problem with Christians because we still have a sin nature that tempts us to sin (1 Corinthians 10:13; James 1:13-15).
+Any sin affects our relationship with God because He is holy (without sin) and can have nothing to do with sin (Isaiah 59:1-2).
 Sin disrupts our rapport with God similar to when a teenager is disobedient towards her parent.
-I am sure parents with rebellious teenagers can relate to what God takes from us (me included), when we are determined to do our own thing.
+I am sure parents with rebellious teenagers can relate to what God takes from us when we are determined to do our own thing.
+(Romans 6:11-23).

 Sin also makes you very immature and unfruitful for God.
 Many in the church in Corinth that Paul writes to in 1 and 2 Corinthians still had worldly thinking and behavior.
 They were Christians because they had believed in Jesus Christ but they were not very spiritual.